 Socrates and Reincarnation

 The above scenarios do not involve bodies.
 In fact, it appears that the ideal post-death existence is one that does not involve the body.
-The body is an obvious detriment and must be left behind.
+You must leave the body behind as it is an obvious detriment.
 The exception is reincarnation, which the Greeks like Socrates, Plato, and Aristotle incorporated into their belief systems.
 Consider the following reincarnation quote from Socrates about what happens when a soul that was overly enamored with the world dies:

 “…when it departs from the body it is defiled and impure, because it was always with the body and cared for it and loved it and was fascinated by it and its desires and pleasures, so that it thought nothing was true except the corporeal, which one can touch and see and drink and eat and employ in the pleasures of love…And such a soul is weighed down by this and is dragged back into the visible world, through fear of the invisible and of the other world…And they flit about until through the desire of the corporeal which clings to them they are again imprisoned in a body.
 And they are likely to be imprisoned in natures which correspond to the practices of their former life…for example, that those who have indulged in gluttony and violence and drunkenness, and have taken no pains to avoid them, are likely to pass into the bodies of asses and other beasts of that sort.”5– Plato, Phaedo 81b-81e

-Unlike the previous scenario, in this scenario Socrates describes reincarnation as for those who lived like beasts in this life; the obtaining of another body is for those who were concerned only for the body and nothing for the spiritual dimension of life.
-In other words, a new body is reserved for those on the lowest rung of the enlightenment ladder.
+Unlike the previous scenario, in this scenario, Socrates describes reincarnation as for those who lived like beasts in this life.
+The obtaining of another body is for those who are concerned only with the body and nothing about the spiritual dimension of life.
+In other words, those on the lowest rung of the enlightenment ladder reserve a new body.

 The Greek World at the Crossroads

-In earlier Greek thought in the Archaic period as exemplified by Homer, departed spirits end up in Hades, the realm of the dead.
-In Homer’s poetry, Hades is described as a shadowy and gloomy place where departed souls live as formless beings.
-Life on earth, although also meaningless, was considered slightly better than life below.
-Overall, there was no ultimate purpose of life.
+Homer served as an example of earlier Greek thought from the Archaic era, which held that departed spirits ended up in Hades, the realm of the dead.
+Homer’s poetry describes Hades as a shadowy and gloomy place where departed souls exist as formless beings.
+People considered life on earth slightly better than life below, though both were seen as meaningless.
+Overall, there was no ultimate purpose to life.
 The idea of reincarnation is absent.